 - Where does your persona hang out?
 Who does your persona turn to for support?
 Entertainment?
 Knowledge?
 What sites do they visit online?

 Put all this information together and you have a unique-to-your-audience persona.

-Sometimes, creating content can just be too much.
+Even when you have buyer personas ready to go, sometimes creating content can just be too much.
 That’s okay.
 It’s why we’re here.
-If you need help creating content, in your voice, for your audience, reach out to our team today by calling 612-643-1824 or send us a quick message.
+If you need help creating content, in your voice, for your target audience, reach out to our team today by calling 612-643-1824 or send us a quick message.